-The medication is prescribed by or in consultation with an ophthalmologist whether this policy criteria applies.
+The medication is prescribed by or in consultation with an ophthalmologist

 Note: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
 The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Preferred and Open Formularies.